zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/integer/operations.md

 This representation has many advantages: no carry propagation is required, cleaning the carry buffer of each ciphertext block is enough.
 This implies that operations can easily be parallelized.
 It also allows the efficient computation of PBS in the case where the function is CRT-compliant.

-A variant of the CRT is proposed, where each block might be associated to a different key couple.
-In the end, a keychain to the computations is required, but performance might be improved.
+A variant of the CRT is proposed where each block might be associated to a different key couple.
+Here, a keychain to the computations is required, but this may result in a performance improvement.

 ## List of available operations